-The Commonwealth of Puerto Rico (Commonwealth) has been facing severe fiscal, economic and liquidity crisis, resulting from many years of significant governmental deficits, a prolonged economic recession, high unemployment, population decline, and high levels of debt and pension obligations.
-Further, stressing the Commonwealth's liquidity is the vulnerability of revenue streams during times of major economic downturns and large health care, pension, and debt service costs.
-As the Commonwealth's tax base shrunk and its revenues affected by prevailing economic conditions, health care, pension and debt service costs have become an increasing portion of the General Fund budget, which resulted in reduced funding available for other essential services, like subsidies to municipalities, healthcare, staffing and employee benefits.
-Under these circumstances, the Commonwealth could not pay all its obligations as they come due while at the same time providing essential government services.
+The Commonwealth of Puerto Rico (Commonwealth) went through a severe fiscal, economic and liquidity crisis, resulting from many years of significant governmental deficits, a prolonged economic recession, high unemployment, population decline, and high levels of debt and pension obligations.
+This crisis stressed the Commonwealth's liquidity.
+Under these circumstances, the Commonwealth could not pay all its obligations as they became due while at the same time providing essential government services.